AbelBekele/PhotoCampus/comprehensive_graphql_testing_guide.md

 }
 ```

-Save the returned department ID.
+Store the returned department ID.

 ### 2.3.
 Create a Company